solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 The example below shows that you need [Art6+](https://cdn.discordapp.com/attachments/589711952234676224/704016039742013460/unknown.png) to get max procs on ash [ash plank processing](https://bdocodex.com/us/mrecipe/585/ ) .
 (note: the last bracket seems to be missing in the current version of bdocodex)

-## 8. How long does it take to process materials?

-The processing time depends on the item you're procecssing and of course on whether you use regular or mass processing,

-I listed the processing times of common items in the [table](#info-on-common-processing-recipes) above.
-A processing time of 6/60 reads: regular processing takes 6 seconds, mass processing takes 60 seonds.

-Most recipes take 6/60 or 9/90 seconds but there are some obscurities, like zinc, brass and bronze taking 80 seconds when mass processed.
-Don't ask me why :)

-## 9. How long can I afk process for?
+## 8. How long can I afk process for?

 It depends on the materials you're processing.
-Here's the weight of common materials:
+This list shows the weight of common materials:

 | Item                                 | Weight (LT) |
 |--------------------------------------|-------------|